donslaine/GA-project-1/README.md

 		5. As a user, I want to know when I bust.

 			-a "bust" occurs when the player "hits" and the value of their hand goes over 21.
 Because the Ace can have a value of 1 if your hand is over 21, we will need to take this into account when there is a "bust".
 We can assume that if the player has a hand that contains an "Ace" AND is over 21, they will choose to reassign the "Ace" value to 1, and the game will have to do that for them.

-			-we will use the same computeHandValue function as before, but this time we will need to check for the "Ace"

-			-in the controller, we will call the computeHandValue() after each 'hit' and check it against 21:

-				if playerHandValue > 21 AND card.value is "A" {
-					card.value is changed to 1
-					computeHandValue is called again
+			-we will have a function called checkBust() that will check if the userHand has a value over 21.
+We will use our computeHandValue function from before.
+Inside we'll also use a conditional to check if there is an "ace":

+				function checkBust {
+					compute the value of the user's hand
+					IF it is over 21 AND there is an card with value 11 in it change the value of that card from 11 to 1
 				}

-			-
+			-checkBust will go inside the event listener associated with the "Hit" button.
+If a bust occurs, we'll update the innerHTML of the message board to say "BUST".

+		6. As a user, I want to be able to see how much money I have to play with.

+			-we will have a global variable called "bank", initialized to an arbitrary number (let's say 100).
+This number will be changed in the controller when a wager is submitted and when the user wins a round.

-		6. As a user, I want to have the ability to submit a wager.
+		7. As a user, I want to have the ability to submit a wager.

 			-we will hardcode a button and textbox into the html.